NICMx/FORT-validator/docs/usage.md

 - **Default:** 3600
 - **Range:** 60--[`UINT_MAX`](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/limits.h.html)

-Number of seconds the server will sleep between validation cycles.
+Number of seconds Fort will sleep between validation cycles, when in [`server`](#--mode) mode.

 The timer starts counting every time a validation is finished, not every time it begins.
 The actual validation loop is, therefore, longer than this number.

 "Validation cycle" includes the rsync update along with the validation operation.
-Because you are taxing the global repositories every time the validator performs an rsync, it is recommended not to reduce the validation interval to the point you might be contributing to DoS'ing the global repository.
+Because you are taxing the global repositories every time the validator performs a cache synchronization, it is recommended not to reduce the validation interval to the point you might be contributing to DoS'ing the global repository.
 The minimum value (60) was taken from the [RRDP RFC](https://tools.ietf.org/html/rfc8182#section-3.1), which means it's not necessarily a good value for heavy rsyncs.

 ### `--server.interval.refresh`